 While the music is by its nature, not an easy listen, over ten crafted electronic tracks, ‘Fragile Self’ is intense but ultimately compelling.
-Anil Aykan and Jonathan Barnbrook kindly chatted to The Electricity Club about their fragile selves…
+Anil Aykan and Jonathan Barnbrook kindly chatted about their fragile selves…

 How did FRAGILE SELF come about?